foundryvtthub/SR5-FoundryVTT/README-DEV.md

 ## Linux and docker workflow changes
+> **NOTE:** This approach is considered legacy and not actively used anymore. @taMiF left it here for your consideration.

 On Linux you can use `docker` (or another container runtime like `podman`) to quickly setup a local instance of `foundry`: